Warsh

 Biography

 Imam Warsh (110-197AH) was born Uthman Ibn Sa‘id al-Qibṭi in Egypt.
 He was called Warsh, a substance of milk, by his teacher Naafi' because he was light skinned.[11]
 He learned his recitation from Naafi' at Medina.
 After finishing his education, he returned to Egypt where he became the senior reciter of the Quran.[12]
-He died in 812CE.[3]

 History

-The transmission of the Warsh recitation to the western Islamic lands is associated with Ghāzī ibn Qays al-Andalusī (d.815), who traveled from Córdoba to Medina and studied directly with Warsh.
+The transmission of the Warsh recitation to the western Islamic lands is associated with Ghāzī ibn Qays al-Andalusī (d.815), who travelled from Córdoba to Medina and studied directly with Warsh.
 He is reported to have carefully reviewed and corrected his muṣḥaf, comparing it thirteen times with the original copy of Imām Nāfiʿ.
-Because Al-Andalus was a major center of learning, its scholarly authority influenced the Maghreb; when Andalusian scholars adopted the Warsh recitation, it subsequently spread throughout North and West Africa.[13][14]
+Because Al-Andalus was a major centre of learning, its scholarly authority influenced the Maghreb; when Andalusian scholars adopted the Warsh recitation, it subsequently spread throughout North and West Africa.[20][21]

 Because fiqh and qirāʾāt were traditionally taught together, the rise of the Mālikī school as the dominant legal authority in the Maghreb had direct consequences for recitational practice.
 Once Mālikī fiqh became the law of the courts and the state, the recitation of Nāfiʿ naturally came to be treated as the "official" mode of Qurʾānic recitation in mosques and educational institutions.[21]